SALeeWenLing/landing-page/README.md

 - Collapse navigation bar for small devices

 ## Status
-- Project is: in progress
+- Project is: In progress